fin-hypergrid/finbars/README.md

 </script>
 ```

-Alternatively, you can use nodeify.js which does something similar but allows your modules to reference each other with a provided `require()` function.
+Alternatively, you can use [mnm.js (bower component)](https://github.com/joneit/mnm) which does something similar but allows your modules to reference each other with a provided `require()` function.
 This is a lightweight alternative to using browserify (although there is not file concatenation involved).